xbourn/learngit/readme.txt

 Git is a distributed version control system.
 Git is free software under the GPL.
 Git is easy to learning.
-git checkout -b dev
+git checkout -b dev & new
-分支冲突